 Grant commissions are a new way of doing things for the Arts Council.
-This approach enables the arts sector to apply to deliver a particular piece of work to a detailed and specific brief given by the Arts Council.
+This approach enables organisations to apply to deliver a particular piece of work detailed in a specific brief given by the Arts Council.
 These grants will draw on knowledge and expertise from England’s fast growing creative economy to help achieve the Arts Council’s goals and priorities.

 Unlike the strategic funding grant programmes, where the Arts Council defines the outcomes we wish to see but not necessarily how to achieve them, we will define the outcomes to be achieved with grant commissions and also be specific about how those outcomes should be achieved.